uwspstar/nodejs/readme.md

 - because we can just run it locally): npm install -g nodemon would do the trick.
 Specifically the -g flag ensures that the package gets added as a global package which you now can use anywhere on your machine, directly from inside the terminal or command prompt.
 ```
+- Difference between local and global packages

+> - local packages are installed in the directory where you run npm install <package-name> , and they are put in the node_modules folder under this directory
+> - global packages are all put in a single place in your system (exactly where depends on your setup), regardless of where you run npm install -g <package-name>